 Generally, there are no restrictions on using your cash back.
 Common uses include, but are not limited to:

-First, unlike a VA Streamline refinance, homeowners can't simply roll their closing costs on top of their loan.
-But you can finance your closing costs into your new loan as long as you can still meet a lender’s requirements for loan-to-value ratio.
-These costs and fees can vary based on a host of factors but typically range from 3 to 5 percent of the loan amount.
+First, unlike a VA streamline refinance, homeowners can't simply roll their closing costs on top of their loan.
+You'll have to cover closing costs at the closing table, likely using a portion of the equity you're cashing out.
+These costs and fees vary based on various factors but typically range from 3 to 5 percent of the loan amount.

 Veterans should evaluate VA refinance offers closely, especially unsolicited mailers and advertisements.
 These often sound too good to be true, and that's because they are.
-Some lenders will promise big benefits, but hide a bunch of costs and fees in the fine print.
+Some lenders promise big benefits but hide many costs and fees in the fine print.
 Others won't clearly explain they're offering a riskier adjustable-rate loan.